Erudition/Minder/elm/Replicated/Untethered.md

 - disallow cycles by default, but model can form any DAG

-# Changes to objects before saving
+# Changes to objects while they're still placeholders
 Ideally we would allow all changes to all objects regardless of save state, but that requires the objects to already be ready to go, as far as making generic changes to them anywhere - it requires them to have a fully unique pointer.
 Since it seems that having a fully unique pointer is hard to guarantee, perhaps impossible in some places (nested in custom types) without threading Contexts everywhere, we could also just try to restrict Change making on all placeholder objects in general.
 Then we allow a limited subset of changes to the placeholder objects, that make sense and don't require Changes, like starting a RepList with a plain list of seed values.